 Leather vs faux leather sofas: what changes in real life

-Faux leather can look consistent and cost less upfront, but it typically ages differently, and repair options can be more limited.
-If you want a sofa that develops character over time, genuine leather is more likely to evolve in a way people find attractive.
-If you want a uniform look and plan to replace sooner, faux leather can be a pragmatic pick.
+Faux leather can look more uniform and cost less upfront, but it usually ages differently from genuine leather.
+Some polyurethane-based surfaces hold up reasonably well at first, while others show surface erosion or peeling as they age.
+If you want a sofa that develops character over time, genuine leather is the more natural fit.
+If you want a cleaner, more uniform look and expect to replace sooner, faux leather can still make sense.

 Best sofa material for pets and kids